gatsbyjs/gatsby/docs/docs/unit-testing.md

 Unit testing is a great way to protect against errors in your code before you deploy it.
-While Gatsby does not include support for unit testing out of the box, it is quite easy to get up and running.
+While Gatsby does not include support for unit testing out of the box, it only takes a few steps to get up and running.
 However there are a few features of the Gatsby build process that mean the standard Jest setup doesn't quite work.
+This guide shows you how to set it up.

 ## Setting up your environment